chicco4/weather-app/README.md

 # weather-app

-A simple weather-app game written in html, css and javascript using webpack.
+A simple weather-app written in html, css and javascript using webpack.

 API: https://openweathermap.org/api